apl-ocean-engineering/sensor-test-frame-controller/README.md

 If you change the gRPC prototype defined in `frame_controller/frame_controller.proto`, you must install the development dependencies about, then run `make proto` to rebuild the protobuf definitions.

-## Rnuning the package NOT on a Beaglebone Black
+## Running the package NOT on a Beaglebone Black

 `apps/frame_server` is the entrypoint for the frame server.